 The Energy Performance Certificate for this dwelling was produced following an energy assessment undertaken by a qualified assessor, accredited by Stroma Certification.
 You can get contact details of the accreditation scheme at www.stroma.com, together with details of their procedures for confirming authenticity of a certificate and for making a complaint.
-A copy of the certificate has been lodged on a national register.
-It will be publicly available and some of the underlying data may be shared with others for the purposes of research, compliance and direct mailing of relevant energy efficiency information.
-The current property owner and/or tenant may opt out of having this information disclosed.
+A copy of this EPC has been lodged on a national register.
+It will be publicly available and some of the underlying data may be shared with others for compliance and marketing of relevant energy efficiency information.
+The Government may use some of this data for research or statistical purposes.
+Green Deal financial details that are obtained by the Government for these purposes will not be disclosed to non-authorised recipients.
+The current property owner and/or tenant may opt out of having their information shared for marketing purposes.

-Assessor's accreditation number: STRO003416
+Assessor's accreditation number: STRO011348

-Assessor's name: Neil Jenner
+Assessor's name: Mrs Louise Ives-Wilkinson DEA

-Phone number: 07717 303285
+Phone number: 01603425333

-E-mail address: neilljenner@yahoo.co.uk
+E-mail address: hello@idenergyproperty.co.uk